d4chinchilla/docs/hardware/log.md

 Looking for suitable battery bank
 Rechargable USB battery bank is stable enough for the RPi
 Will use linear regs to make stable for audio section

-## example entry
-Who is working on what.
-Current problems.